Open a Hot Tub Spa

 First of all, please realize that

-most damage that occurs to hot tub spas is caused by improper winterization.
+most damage that occurs to hot tubs is caused by improper winterization.

-When it comes time to open up your spa in the Spring, this is when these
+When it comes time to open up your hot tub spa for use, this is when these

 problems will become evident.
 While it is strongly recommended to have a

 pool or spa professional close your spa, many homeowners do successfully tackle